-While PTSD Dogs Australia concentrates on training and supplying PTSD Service Dogs, sometimes the dogs do not meet the high standards required by the program but it is not the end for the dogs.
+While PTSD Dogs Australia concentrates on training and supplying PTSD Service Dogs (also known as Assistance Dogs), sometimes the dogs do not meet the high standards required by the program but it is not the end for the dogs.
 Because we have been very selective in choosing suitable dogs for our program, we end up with very well trained dogs that can meet needs other than as a fully qualified Service Dog.

 There are basically 3 categories that our dogs can fall into;

-We do dot charge our Veterans and First Responders for Assistance dogs however we do welcome any help an applicant may be able to give to help raise funding.
-Therapy and Companion dog applications are assessed on an individual basis and may have fees associated.
+We do not charge our Veterans and First Responders for Assistance dogs however we do welcome any help an applicant may be able to give to help raise funding.
+Therapy dog applications are assessed on an individual basis and may have fees associated.

 A fully qualified Assistance or Service Dog is not a pet or a ‘companion’ dog and has the same public access rights as a Guide Dog for the blind, they undergo the same Public Access Testing (PAT) and can accompany their handler on aeroplanes and other public transport, it is illegal for any business to refuse entry to a certified Service Dog.

 Assistance dogs are trained to perform a range of tasks and behaviours for people with a disability.
 Some assistance dogs know more than 50 assistive tasks.